Events such as Hurricane Florence that hit the Carolinas can create major disruptions for businesses.

 - The company’s purpose has been defined.
 Although this may sound like a simple idea, Zlatin says he is always amazed by the businesses that have never taken the time to identify their purpose.
 Why are they in business?
 What is their product?
 What purpose do they serve in our community?

 - The business and its employees know what they are not.
 For many businesses, it is easy to creep into other areas because management is not paying attention.
-This “mission creep” is especially prevalent in successful businesses that will suffer when a crisis hits because they are spread too thin.
-It is important for management to identify what employees are good at so they can focus on those tasks during a crisis.
+This “mission creep” is especially prevalent in successful businesses that will suffer when a business crisis hits because they are spread too thin.
+It is important for management to identify what employees are good at so they can focus on those tasks during a business crisis.

 - The business has shown support for its employees.
 A business owner who has encouraged his employees to have a passion for what they do will allow the business to respond quickly in times of need.
 They will also be more receptive to “going the extra mile” when the business needs it most

 - Human resources best practices have been implemented.
-If a business owner has been treating his employees poorly all year, it is unrealistic to expect that they will want to be team players when the owner most needs them during a crisis.
+If a business owner has been treating his employees poorly all year, it is unrealistic to expect that they will want to be team players when the owner most needs them during a business crisis.

 - Trust has been established between management and employees.
 Has the owner of the business built trust with the employees?
-Trust goes a long way towards solving problems during a crisis.
+Trust goes a long way towards solving problems during a business crisis.
 Trust is not an outcome, it is a daily effort made by everyone to enhance and maintain a relationship.

 “Businesses that have been impacted by Hurricane Florence that had their core business fundamentals in place prior to the storm will inevitably recover faster than those that do not,” Zlatin says.